Any filter removed from ACAM must be either:

 of the slits in the mask is placed on axis.

-Filters up to 106 mm in diameter (field of view 7.2 arcmin)
+slit) or filters up to 106 mm in diameter (field of view 7.2 arcmin).

-Filters mounted in the focal-plane slit slide should be
+Filters and masks mounted in the focal-plane slit slide should be

 removed after the observing run, because